stefanprodan/appmesh-eks/README.md

 * creates the `appmesh-system` namespace
 * generates a certificate signed by Kubernetes CA
 * registers the App Mesh mutating webhook
-* deploys the App Mesh webhook
+* deploys the App Mesh webhook in `appmesh-system` namespace
 * deploys the App Mesh CRDs
-* deploys the App Mesh controller
+* deploys the App Mesh controller `appmesh-system` namespace
 * creates a mesh called `global` in the `appmesh-system` namespace